 ~ Bishop Peter A. Libasci

-As Pope John Paul II discussed in his encyclical Evangelium Vitae, human life is a gift given from God, and every human being inherits the dignity of that life.
+As Saint John Paul II discussed in his encyclical Evangelium Vitae, human life is a gift given from God, and every human being inherits the dignity of that life.
 The death penalty is contrary to this belief, as it affords the government the right to determine the time of death for those who have committed certain heinous crimes.
 While the Church recognizes the historical purpose of the death penalty, it seems that the penalty no longer has a place in modern society.

 The Catechism of the Catholic Church teaches that, “Assuming the guilty party’s identity and responsibility have been fully determined, the traditional teaching of the Church does not exclude the recourse of the death penalty, if this is the only possible way of effectively defending human lives against the unjust aggressor.
 If, however, non-lethal means are sufficient to defend and protect people’s safety from the aggressor, the authority will limit itself to such means, as these are more in keeping with the concrete conditions of the common good and are more in conformity with the dignity of the human person” (no. 2267).
 As the Bishops of the United States have said, “sentences such as life in prison without parole provide non-lethal alternatives” to the death penalty and render unnecessary the use of the death penalty in the United States.
 USCCB, A Culture of Life and the Penalty of Death, 2005.